 That’s not to say there isn’t a time and place for a do-it-yourself approach, however.
 Today’s property owners have more access to online videos and step-by-step how-to guides than ever before.
 If you want to learn how to do something in your rental, you totally can!
 From caulking around windows to prevent drafts to flushing out the water heater, there’s a guide to just about everything.
 Taking care of a majority of your property’s maintenance can end up saving you a lot of money.

 A final caveat, however: there are still going to be some things beyond your proverbial pay grade.
 Never work on your plumbing, electrical, roof, or HVAC systems.
-There’s just too high of a risk of something going wrong, getting hurt, or you doing damage to your property.
+There’s just too high of a risk of something going wrong, getting hurt, or doing damage to your property.
 These high-stakes repair and maintenance projects should only be handled by a professional with the requisite training and experience.

 Work with your renters